+Figure 1: Left: Contactless power consumption sensor on the breaker panel; Right: An interface showing whole-home total power consumption in real-time.

-homeowners or even researchers is not a simple task. marprovide data at 15 minutes intervals, but access to that information is challenging.
-The most common approach to date is to install commercially available current (CTs) inside the breaker panel.
+homeowners or even researchers is not a simple task.
+For instance, certain smart meters provide data at 15 minutes intervals, however gaining access to that information is challenging due to closed-source and often private protocols and application interfaces.
+The most common approach to date is to install commercially available CTs inside the breaker panel.
 However, safely installing this device requires hiring a trained electrician as it involves placing a sensor around the main electrical feed in the breaker panel.
-Most researchers and homeowners do not have the training or confidence to do this installation.
-In fact, the National Electric Code (NEC) has strict rules on the requirement of professional installation of CTs and some states do not allow CTs to be installed inside the breaker panel at all, in which case requires a more expensive pass through meter solution.
+Most researchers and homeowners do not have the training or confidence to do such an installation.
+In fact, the National Electric Code (NEC) has strict rules on the requirement of professional installation of CTs.
+In addition, certain U.S. states disallow CTs to be installed inside the breaker panel at all, in which case an expensive pass through meter solution is required.
+The latter requires involvement of the utility company as an end-user cannot tamper with or alter the installation of an electricity meter.

-To address this challenge, in previous work Patel et al. [11] introduced a contactless power consumption sensor that reduces all these deployment burdens by offering a “stick on” sensor that goes on the outside of the breaker panel.
+To address this challenge, in previous work Patel et al. [11] introduced a contactless power consumption sensor that reduces such deployment burdens by offering a “stick on” sensor that goes on the outside of the breaker panel.
 This technique utilized magnetic sensors to sense the magnetic field induced by the 60Hz current flowing through the main lines inside the breaker panel.
-While this work was a good step towards simple and easy to deploy non-intrusive power monitoring, there are some important limitations to consider.
-First, the existing approach requires the user to very precisely position the sensor on the panel, which is a difficult task for an end-user to perform. the previous approach was only able to infer apparent power and not true power since it never took into account the phase information between the voltage and current.
-This is an important limitation, because this technique isn’t able to accu infer power use of highly inductive loads, which now tends to constitute much of the power consumption in the modern home (CFS, LEDs, HVAC, Computers, TVs, etc).
+While this initial work was a step towards simple and easy to deploy non-intrusive power monitoring, there are some important limitations to consider.
+First, the existing approach requires the user to precisely position the sensor on the panel, which is a difficult task for an end-user to perform.
+Second, the approach assumed a linear transfer function between the magnetic sensors and the current, which limits it’s accuracy to a small current range.
+Third, the approach did not take into account the small fields generated by the various branch circuits that may reside in the area directly behind the magnetic sensors.
+Fourth, the previous approach was only able to infer apparent power and not true power since it does not take into account the phase information between the voltage and current waveforms.
+This is an important limitation as it is not able to accurately infer power use of highly inductive loads, which now tends to constitute much of the power consumption in a modern home (CFS, LEDs, HVAC, Computers, TVs, etc).
 In addition, researchers in the energy disaggregation community have limited utility with just the apparent power data.